AquasoftTI/AqDrop/Source/readme.txt

   - Install the Register package.

 IMPORTANT NOTES:
+  - The Drop is provided 'As Is', it means that Aquasoft is not responsible for any problems arising from the use of Drop, and has no obligations to implement / modify the tool to adapt it to any user scenario;
   - The warnings raised during the compilation of the packages should be disregarded, because it does not happen when the classes are used in DPRs;
   - The Drop is not compatible with earlier versions than Delphi XE3;